 Carpal Tunnel Syndrome

 The carpal tunnel is generally narrow and fairly rigid, therefore any increase in pressure in the area may compress the median nerve.
-Overuse of the forearm flexor muscles, often due to repetitive tasks which place stress on the tendons, can cause swelling and irritation.
+Overuse of the forearm flexor muscles, often due to repetitive tasks can cause swelling and irritation.
 The swelling of the tendons can cause further narrowing of the carpal tunnel and compression of the median nerve (carpal tunnel syndrome).
-Rarely, carpal tunnel syndrome develops suddenly due to a traumatic injury, such as falling onto the hand.
-There are a number of factors that can increase a person’s risk of developing carpal tunnel syndrome.
+Rarely, carpal tunnel syndrome develops suddenly due to a traumatic injury, such as falling onto a hand.
+Many factors can increase a person’s risk of developing carpal tunnel syndrome.
 These include:

 - Activities such as typing on a keyboard, sewing or knitting